ruester/gfz-command-line-tool-repository/doc/JsonConfigurationExplaned.md

 validation - or you know that the data will not be valid according to the schema but still can be processed by the program - you should remove the schema field, so that the system does not try to validate it.
+Same is true if the xsd does not exist or is not accessible.

 Please also note, that you need different titles per input and output element.
 The data is identified by this names, so please make sure